jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 # Recursion and F-algebras

+- Eilenberg-Moore category of algebras over a monad, can be used to show that every monad arises from an adjunction.
-Initial algebras, Lambek's theorem, `Fix f`, recursion.
+- Initial algebras, Lambek's theorem, `Fix f`, recursion.

 ## Algebras of monads, traversals as special arrows